reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

       MapPublicIpOnLaunch: true
 ```

-We place each subnet into a different `AvailabilityZone`, so that when one zone goes down, the other can still serve traffic.
+We place each subnet into a different `AvailabilityZone` so that when one zone goes down, the other can still serve traffic.
 For this, we select the first and second availability zone for the region we're working in, respectively.

 Using the `CidrBlock` property, we define the IP address range for each subnet.
 The first subnet gets the range from `10.0.1.0` to `10.0.1.255` and the second from `10.0.2.0` to `10.0.2.255`.